My Next Dinghy Project - Construction

 Here the halves are nested.
 We are looking at the outside of the bulkheads.

 Here the halves are nested.
-Now, we are looking at bulkheads from the inside.
+Now, we are looking at the bulkheads from the inside.
 Note the opening cut into the forward bulkhead to "house" the bottom clasp.

 I've decided to implement the protective housings in aluminum, instead of plywood.
 The main reason is to reduce the amount of wood that I have to cut out of the forward bulkhead (photo above on the right).
 Hopefully that will make more sense when I have some photos.
 I've ordered some 0.19" 6061-T6 aluminum from onlinemetals.com.